 12.3 The Parties’ maximum liabilities, whether in contract or tort, shall be limited to the last 12 months of paid Fees.
 If there is not yet a history of 12 months fees, then the maximum shall be the average monthly payments x 12.

-12.4 Any warranties and indemnifications shall not be limited in amount, but are however subject to the agreed exclusive remedies set out in this Agreement.
-Notwithstanding the forgoing, indemnification by Cookie Information shall be limited to the last 12 months of paid Fees.
+12.4 Any warranties and indemnifications shall not be limited in amount but are, however, subject to the agreed exclusive remedies set out in this Agreement.
+Notwithstanding the foregoing, indemnification by both Parties shall be limited to the last 12 months of paid Fees.

 12.5 The Parties’ liability is not limited in relation to:

-12.5.2 Fraudulent misrepresentation, wilful misconduct, breach of confidentiality or gross negligence;
+12.5.2 fraudulent misrepresentation, wilful misconduct or gross negligence;